Template Customization Guide

 • Set enableMultiplayer = false

-• Remove/replace Input System Manager
+• Replace or remove Input System Manager

-• Add your own camera/controller
+• Add your own camera and controls

-• Keep Firebase integration for deployment
+• Keep FirebaseIntegration for deployment

 • Keep monetization if needed